 What does a healthy team dynamic look like to me?

-These are just a few examples of questions to ask yourself while reading through leadership styles to help you decide which style you relate most with.
-To develop your leadership style consider these strategies:
+The above are just a few examples of questions to ask yourself while reading through leadership styles to help you decide on which style you relate with most.
+To develop your leadership style consider these four strategies:

 Seek a mentor.
-Speaking with a leader with more experience than yourself can offer great insight into how they developed their style and what worked for them.
+Consulting a leader with more experience than yourself can offer great insight into how they developed their style and what worked for them.

 Ask for feedback.
-Although sometimes hard to hear, constructive feedback helps you grow into a successful leader.
+Constructive feedback helps you grow into a successful leader.
 Seek feedback from individuals you trust that will give you an honest answer.

 Be authentic.
-If you are trying to perfect a leadership style that is in opposition to your personality or morals, it will come across as inauthentic.
+Trying to perfect a leadership style that's in opposition to your personality or morals will come across as inauthentic.
 Try to choose a leadership style that’s in alignment with your strengths and work to improve it.

-While a certain leadership style may be impactful in a specific job—for example, autocratic leaders tend to do well in military settings—the best leadership is using a blend of these styles.
-Knowing what style to enforce in workplace situations comes with time, practice and emotional intelligence.
-Remember, most leaders borrow from a variety of styles to achieve various goals at different times in their careers.
+While a certain leadership style may be impactful in a specific job—for example, autocratic leaders tend to do well in military settings—the best leadership is using a blend of styles.
+Knowing what style to enforce in workplace situations comes with time, practice and through emotional intelligence.

-While you may have excelled in a role using one type of leadership, another position may require a different set of habits to ensure your team is operating most effectively.
-By understanding each of these leadership types, and the outcomes they’re designed to achieve, you can select the right leadership style for your current situation.
+While you may have excelled in a past role using one style of leadership, another position may require a different set of habits to ensure your team is operating most effectively.
+By understanding the different leadership types, and the outcomes they’re designed to achieve, you can select the right leadership style for your current situation.

 Explore more articles